Budibase/website/content/blog/web-application-development/index.md

 ## Finishing notes

 Ultimately, when building a web application you have choices to make.
-Following the process above, once you get to the development stage you will have to decide whether to code your web application from scratch, use a framework, or use a web development platlform.
+If you follow the process above, once you get to the development stage you will have to decide whether to code your web application from scratch, use a framework, or use a web development platlform.
 Each has their own benefits.
 Coding from scratch is more flexible than using a web development platform, but slower and harder.
 A web development platform is easier and faster to use than a framework, but less scalable.
 Think carefully, and choose what's right for the job at hand.

 If you are considering using a web development platform, I, biasedly, would welcome you to try Budibase  when it is released within the next couple of months.
 Request access at the bottom of the page.